 - 2011 With the recognition that the problems our children and families face today, the Moring Star mission needed to expand to service those needs.
 To answer that call Morning Star Community Services was opened on the campus of Morning Star Boys’ Ranch.
 Today both organizations work side by side in trying to help children and families in crisis both, at the Ranch and in the community.

 Whole Family Healing: Working hand in hand with our sister agency, Morning Star Community Services, Morning Star Boys’ Ranch is at the forefront in addressing some of the most challenging issues facing families in our community today.
 Issues such as: Adverse Childhood Effects Syndrome, Childhood Maltreatments, as well as Fetal Drug and Alcohol Effects, we are aware that to help the Boys, we must work to heal the families.
 That is why reunification of child and family, whenever possible, is our ultimate goal.
 When reunification is not possible, we work with a very select group of foster families, who are certified through us, and commit to a true family-like unification.

 - Reunification of child and family in a healthy, loving and thriving environment is our ultimate goal.
 We work with both child and parents to achieve this goal.

-- While at the Ranch we work with the boys and their families, offering parent education programs, family enrichment opportunities, such as Equine Assisted Therapy programs, as well as individual and family counseling.
+- While at the Ranch we work with the boys and their families, offering parent education programs, family enrichment opportunities and individual and family counseling.

 - When reunification is not an option, our foster care certification program and wrap-around services ensures that kids needing to be unified with a family are placed in safe, caring, permanent placements and that the foster families have access to all the services they need to transform from wanting to help, to having a family.